andrewstarritt/quaternion/README.md

     exp (q * log (p))  ; or
     exp (log (p) * q)

+However, mixed-mode ** is possible - see below.

+___Experimental/tentative___

+matrix mult: @

+p @ q is the same a dot (p, q) and returns the dot product of two Quaternians treated as a normal 4-tuple.
+Is this a sensible use of @ ??

-## mixed mode arithmetic
+## <a name = "mixedmode"/><span style='color:#00c000'>mixed mode arithmetic</span>

 Quaternions numbers and scalar numbers, i.e. int or float, are inter-operable. int and float numbers are treated as Quaternions with zero imaginary components.
+Note: float numbers (a) and Quaternion numbers (q) do commute under
+multiplication:

+    q * a = a * q

 Mixed mode with complex numbers is also allowed.
 A complex number, z, is treated as a Quaternions, q, such that q.w = z.real, q.y = z.imag, and q.x and q.z are zero.

 The choice of aligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitrary.
-However for Python, j is the natural choice, and then the following, bar any rounding errors, will hold true:
+However for Python, j is the natural choice and then the following, bar any rounding errors, will hold true for any complex value z:

     Quaternion(z) = Quaternion(str(z))